Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 ```

 This is [a well-known issue](https://github.com/microsoft/TypeScript/issues/4881) in typescript.
-What we can do for now is to provide a class to be extended by the target class:
+What we can do for now is to provide a class with type information to be extended by the target class:

 ```typescript
 declare function Blah<T>(target: T): T & {foo: number}